IN CLASS Workshops

 MAINSTAGE WORKSHOPS

 Experience a full production of a provocative play, featuring award-winning creative teams.
-Pre- and post-show sessions contextualize and delve into the themes, big questions, and characters of the play, while fun and generative drama-based activities inspire ensemble-building and student creation.
-An additional fee of $15-$20 per student will apply when booking tickets to a performance.
+Pre- and post-show sessions – delivered at the theatre or in your classroom – contextualize and delve into the themes, big questions, and characters of the play, while fun and generative drama-based activities inspire ensemble-building and student creation.
+An additional fee of $25 per student will apply when booking tickets to a performance.

 Recommended for grades 9-12.